-Many of us are so inundated with text and typing on a daily basis that we don’t realize that there is an entire discipline of design devoted to it.
-Typography is essential for helping us navigate the world.
-While it goes largely unnoticed by the average person, when it is not done well, it can be problematic.
-Typography is key to achieving style and legibility of text, whether it’s ensuring the readability of important public signage, like for roads and subways, or perfecting the layout of one’s résumé to ensure it communicates professionalism to an employer.
-It is also an art that helps convey an atmosphere, a sense of importance, or silliness, which makes it a valuable asset to those in the spheres of branding and marketing.
+We’re so inundated with text on a daily basis that we often don’t appreciate that there’s an entire discipline of design devoted to it.
+In fact, typography is essential for helping us navigate the world.
+While it goes largely unnoticed, when it’s not done well, that can be problematic.
+Typography is key to achieving style and legibility of text.
+It can affect the readability of important public signage, or perfecting the layout of a resumé.
+It’s also an art-form that helps convey an atmosphere, a sense of importance (or not), which makes it a valuable asset in both branding and marketing.

-In this article, we’re going to talk about what typography is, go over some important terminology, identify best practices for designers, and finally, show how PicsArt can help you achieve your typographic goals!
+In this article, we’ll explain what typography is, cover some important terminology, identify best practices for designers, and finally, outline how Picsart can help you achieve your typographic goals.

 Typographic design is the culmination of centuries of human trial and error, from early handwriting to printing and now digitization.
-In graphic design, typography is the art of organizing letters and text so that they will be legible and aesthetically pleasing to the reader.
-While that sounds quite specific, it is actually a very broad field of study, which consists of everything from creating and designing new fonts, to deciding how those fonts will be laid out on a page (or screen).
-In essence, type designers bring our textscapes to life.
-Imagine if everything you read was in Times New Roman?
-It would be boring!
+In graphic design, typography is the art of organizing letters and text so that they’ll be legible and aesthetically pleasing.
+It consists of everything from creating and designing new fonts, to deciding how those fonts will be laid out.
+Imagine, for example, if everything you read was in Times New Roman?
+That would be boring!

-But for a sect of design devoted to laying out words and language, it’s pretty ironic that the world of typography seems to have a language of its own.
-There is a lot of terminology that can be pretty overwhelming.
-To help you learn the lingo, we have put together a list of top typography terms, pairing ones that are often confused with each other.
-Whether you’re an amateur or have been hand lettering for a while, this will be a good primer.
+For an area of design devoted to words and communication, it’s pretty ironic that the world of typography seems to have a language of its own.
+A lot of its terminology can be overwhelming to newcomers.
+To help you learn the lingo, we’ve put together a list of top typography terms.

 Top Typography Terms

-- Font Versus Typeface: Though these two terms are often used interchangeably in today’s digital world, their distinction is important at a technical level.
+Though these two terms are often used interchangeably in today’s digital world, their distinction is important.
 A typeface is the visual design of the letterforms and it consists of multiple variations.
 The variations are what we call fonts.
-In short, a typeface is a family of fonts, like Helvetica, for example, which can have an overwhelming amount of styles — from very light to very bold, from regular to italic, from condensed to expanded.
-All of these seemingly minute elements combine to create specific effects.
+In short, a typeface is a family of fonts, like Helvetica, for example, which can have an overwhelming amount of styles — from light to bold and regular to italic.
+These elements combine to create specific effects.

-- Character Versus Glyph: These two terms are also often confused.
+These two terms are also often confused.
 While a character refers to the symbol that represents a letter, a glyph is a higher-level concept.
-It’s a little abstract — philosophical, even — but it is the “essence” of a specific letter.
+It’s a little abstract — philosophical, even — but it is the essence of a specific letter.
 Like, what is it exactly that makes an ‘a’ an ‘a’?
 There are features unique to all ‘a’s that allow us to decipher it.
 The glyph is the minimum agreed-upon set of symbols we require to recognize and read an ‘a’.

-- Serif Versus Sans Serif: We’ve looked at the origins of these two terms in past articles, but in short, serif refers to typefaces whose characters bear short, decorative strokes at the end of a letter’s stem (called serifs) as a defining feature.
+We’ve covered the origins of these two terms in previous posts, but in short, serif refers to typefaces whose characters bear short, decorative strokes at the end of a letter’s stem (called serifs) as a defining feature.
 One shining example of this is Times New Roman.
 Conversely, Sans serif refers to families of fonts that do not use serifs, like Arial or Helvetica.

 Typography Best Practices for Designers

-- Think Hierarchically: Establishing logical hierarchies is one of the most important functions of type.
+Establishing logical hierarchies is one of the most important functions of type.
 Clearly distinguished font sizes and selections establish a logical content order within your design.
 Type helps readers identify the priority order for reading and understanding.
-You can’t communicate effectively without that.
+You can’t communicate effectively without it.

-- Get on the Grid: In the world of design, grids are akin to godliness.
-Grids are what allow us to achieve an incredible level of precision in our designs, and nowhere is that more key than for typography, which is made up of minute visual features that combine to form larger units.
-By establishing and sticking to a grid system, you create a structure out of thin air.
-This means you can adhere to it to create a sense of logic and harmony, but when you wish to conjure an element of surprise, all you have to do is deviate from the grid.
+Grids allow us to achieve a level of precision in design, and nowhere is that more key than in typography.
+By establishing and sticking to a grid system, you create a structure.
+This means you can create a sense of logic and harmony, but when you wish to conjure an element of surprise, all you have to do is deviate from the grid.
 A grid approach can be as basic as setting a baseline and following it with all text across the page.
-Makes a world of difference, particularly in the world of publishing!
+That makes a world of difference, particularly in the world of publishing.

-- Utilize Principles of Contrast to Pair Fonts: Pairing typefaces is one of the biggest challenges designers face when laying out a page.
-It can be a hard formula to get right.
-One thing to keep in mind is that contrast is everything.
-If your header typeface is sans serif, you will want to choose a serif for your body text.
-If your header is bold, you will want your body text to be light.
-And so on.
+Pairing typefaces is one of the biggest challenges designers face when laying a page out.
+It can be hard to get right, but contrast is everything.
+If your header typeface is sans serif, you’ll want to choose a serif for your body text.
+If your header is bold, you’ll want your body text to be light.

 Typography Anatomy Tips